mixu/cssbook/input/5-tricks.md

 *Negative margins*.
 Margins in CSS can be negative; typically this feature is not very useful because it is hard to use correctly when the elements in question have a size that is not fixed.
 However, it can be useful for doing things that would otherwise be difficult.
 For example, if you actually want an element to overflow - such as the image carousel navigation buttons - setting a fixed negative margin can be used to intentionally cause overflow.
 Another prominent use case is for centering in old versions of IE, as you will see later in this chapter.

 *Transforms*.
 CSS 3 introduces a `transform: translate()` method which allows elements to be positioned using units that are relative to their own width and height.
 This can be a viable alternative to using negative margins.
 While I haven't discussed it here, it worth learning a bit about `transform: translate()`: specifically, it allows for translations to be expressed *as a percentage of the current box* - rather than as a percentage of the parent box as is typical in CSS.
-For example, `transform: translateX(-50%)` will move the current box to the left by half of it's width - something that would be impossible to do with negative margins for boxes that do not have a fixed, predetermined width.
+For example, `transform: translateX(-50%)` will move the current box to the left by half of its width - something that would be impossible to do with negative margins for boxes that do not have a fixed, predetermined width.

 *margin: auto*.
 Knowing the two cases where setting `margin: auto` works is useful, since this allows you to make use of the builtin layouting algorithms for centering.
 Do you remember what the two cases are where `margin: auto` causes centering and what their prerequisites are?